 When you apply for a mortgage, your tax returns from the past two years will play a big role in determining your financial eligibility.
-In addition to providing the lender with past copies of your tax returns, which the lender will verify for accuracy with the U.S. Internal Revenue Service, you'll also be asked to sign documents giving the lender permission to verify your Social Security number, as well as review your bank records for a pre-specified period of time.
-The reason?
+In addition to providing the lender with past copies of your tax returns, which the lender will verify for accuracy with the U.S. Internal Revenue Service, you'll also be asked to sign documents giving the lender permission to verify your Social Security number and review your bank records for a pre-specified period of time.
 The mortgage lender wants to assess your financial stability as well as the probability that you will be able to make your mortgage payments if your loan is granted.

 What the Mortgage Company Looks For